A. COMPACTS: Any American or foreign car or station wagon with 112” or less wheelbase. Six cylinder engines or less only. RWD is permitted.

-C. MINI VANS: Any foreign or domestic minivan, mini truck or mid SUVs/crossovers, no full size full framed vehicles allowed.
-Please follow all other general build rules, class specific rules are listed at rule #19
+B. MINI VANS: Any foreign or domestic minivan, mini truck or mid SUV, no full size full framed vehicles allowed.

 ** Only the modifications mentioned below will be allowed to the car body and frame**

 1. An approved metal, aluminum or stainless gas tank/fuel cell must be used.
 All tanks must have standard fuel line type fittings, tanks and lines must be free of any leaks, absolutely no exceptions.
 Fuel tanks must be securely mounted to the floor or gas tank protector.
-No zip screws, bungee cords or any sort of rubber tie downs are permitted. .
+No zip screws, bungee cords or any sort of rubber tie downs are permitted.
+You may run your fuel cell/tank in the passenger compartment if you choose to do so, if mounted in the bed it must be against the back of the cab and centered within the bed.
 No factory gas tanks permitted under or in the vehicle.

-2. The battery must be securely mounted in a battery hold down box of some kind and be located in the passenger floor board area.
-The box must be securely mounted to the floor.
-No zip screws bungee cords or rubber tie downs permitted.
+2. The battery must be securely mounted in a battery hold down box of some kind and be located in the passenger floor board area or to the cage.
+If mounted to the cage it may not strengthen the car in any way.
+No zip screws, bungee cords or rubber tie downs permitted.
 It is recommended to cover the top of the battery with a piece of rubber.
 Only one battery is permitted.

-3. It is HIGHLY RECOMMENDED that you run at least a steel pipe or square tubing behind the drives seat from door post to door post.
+3. It is required that you run at least a steel pipe or square tubing behind the drives seat from door post to door post.
 A simple 4 point cage consisting of a seat, dash and two doors bars will be allowed.
 All cage bars must be 5” from all sheet metal.
 Door bars may not extend past the firewall and no further back than the center of the rear doors.
 Maximum diameter of cage tubing will be 4x4.
 You are allowed four 6x6 ¼” mounting plates or angle iron to attach cage to body.
-All bars must be securely welded in place, no exceptions.**gas tank protectors must be centered off the back seat bar and be a maximum of 24” wide measured from outside to outside.
+All bars must be securely welded in place, no exceptions.
+A halo/roll over bar is also allowed, must consist of two vertical bars and one horizontal bar, horizontal bar may be attached to the roof in two places max**gas tank protectors must be centered off the back seat bar and be a maximum of 24” wide measured from outside to outside.
 You may have a backing to your tank protector but it may be no higher than the tank itself and must run vertical.
 The 5” rule is applied to any and all parts of the gas tank protector.** One front window bar 2x2 max or chain is required.
 Mounted 4” max on the roof and cowl area.
 No rear window bars of any kind are permitted.

-4. BUMPERS: You have three options for bumpers which are as follows:
+4. BUMPERS: You have three options for bumpers which is as follows:

 A. You may run a factory OEM automotive bumper.
 No seam welding of bumpers, ends may be cut for clearance but must remain open.